farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 ## Progress So Far:

 1. **Leaf Disease API**
-   - Utilizes the VGG16 Deep Learning model, pre-trained on numerous plants.
+   - Utilizes the VGG16 pre-trained deep learning model by Keras.
+   - The model is tuned to learn about numerous plants diseases.
    - Predicts the type of diseases based on an input image of a leaf.
    - Built locally using Flask; run "Leaf Disease API.py" first.
    - Accessible via Postman using the POST method through the `/predict` route.